 In a large pan melt the butter, add the onions, bacon and garlic and sauté until the onions are soft and translucent.

 Remove the cooked onion and bacon from the pan.
 Season the flour with salt and pepper and dust the chicken thigh all over.
 Heat the olive oil in the pan and place the chicken in skin side down.
 Brown the chicken for about 5 minutes on each side.
 Add the white wine and continue to cook until this is nearly evaporated.

-Return the bacon and onion to the pan along with the stock and mascarpone.
+Return the bacon and onion to the pan along with the stock, mascarpone and mushrooms.
 Cover and simmer gently for 10–15 minutes or until the chicken is cooked through.

 Serve with cooked pasta and garnish with chopped parsley.